 Is lowering your interest rate the reason why you want to go for refinancing?
 If that is the case there are plenty of other ways to try and lower your interest rate.

 You can sign up for autopay with your servicer which will help you get a 0.25% discount.
-Some servicers provide the option for borrowers to get a discount on their interest if they make a number of on-time payments.
+Some services provide the option for borrowers to get a discount on their interest if they make several on-time payments.

 Another option is that there is no prepayment penalty for federal loan repayments so if you make payments earlier and larger in the amount it will go towards your principal amount which will further reduce the interest payments to be made.

-There are a number of options available out there for a borrower to lower his interest rate and payments towards the interest amount.
+There are several options available for a borrower to lower his interest rate and payments towards the interest amount.
 It is important to know all the options out there and go ahead with the one which suits the borrower's individual financial condition.